CleanScan

 1. The Work Is Invisible

-This is one of the most frustrating reasons contractors lose accounts.
-Your team shows up every night, cleans the facility top to bottom, and leaves before anyone arrives in the morning.
+Your team shows up every night, cleans the facility, and leaves before anyone arrives in the morning.
 The work is done.
-But nobody sees it happen.
+The client does not see it happen.

-From the facility manager's perspective, they walk in at 8 AM and the building looks... fine.
-The same as it looked yesterday.
+From the facility manager's perspective, they walk in at 8 AM and the building looks fine.
+The same as yesterday.
 There is no visible evidence that a team of three spent four hours there overnight.
-When everything is clean, cleaning is invisible.

-That invisibility becomes a problem the moment something goes wrong.
+That missing record becomes a problem the moment something goes wrong.
 A tenant complains about a restroom.
 A trash can gets missed.
-Suddenly the facility manager is questioning whether your team is actually showing up — and they have no evidence to the contrary.
+Suddenly the facility manager is questioning whether your team is showing up — and they have no evidence to the contrary.

-The fix: Make your work visible.
-This does not mean adding more work — it means documenting the work you already do.
-Time-stamped check-ins when your crew arrives and departs.
-Photo documentation of completed areas.
-Digital logs that the client can review on their own time.
-A proof of work system that captures photos, timestamps, and resolution history can close this gap without adding overhead to your team's shift.
+The fix: Document the work you already do.
+Use time-stamped check-ins when your crew arrives and departs, photo documentation for completed areas, and digital logs the client can review on their own time.
+A proof of work system that captures photos, timestamps, and resolution history can close this gap without adding heavy overhead to the shift.

 2. No Response System for Complaints